 The taxis in Leh have a booklet with all the official prices inside and so generally, if you’re a tourist there is not much room to bargain.
-The whole taxi cost 3150 rupees (AUD$65) from Leh to the bridge/trailhead and I was able to split it with a couple of other trekkers.
+The whole taxi costs around 3600 rupees (AUD$70) from Leh to the bridge/trailhead, so you can split it amongst other travellers if you find people to share it with.

-There is another option which is to start at Spitok, which is just a short drive south of Leh.
-From Spitok, you can follow the trail up to Ganda La pass at 4950m and then down to Skiu where it meets up with the Markhka Valley trek.
+There is another option which is to start at Zingchen, which is just a short drive south of Leh.
+From Zingchen, you can follow the trail to Rumbak and then up to Ganda La pass at 4900m and then down to Skiu where it meets up with the Markhka Valley trek.
 This option adds around 2-3 days onto your hike and should only be done by those who’ve spent at least a couple of days acclimatising in Leh.